corenova/yang-forge/examples/README.md

 }
 ```

-The `schema` command performs `preprocess` stages on the passed in
+The `schema` command by default performs `parse` on the passed in
+schema content (string or file).

+If you run the command with `--preprocess`, the utility will perform
-YANG schema *file* which includes any `include/import` statements
+`preprocess` stages on the passed in YANG schema content which
-found within the schema and performing all schema manipulations such
+retrieves any `include/import` statements found within the schema and
-as *grouping*, *uses*, *refine*, *augment*, etc. Basically, it will
+perform all schema manipulations such as *grouping*, *uses*, *refine*,
-flag any validation errors while producing an output that should
+*augment*, etc. Basically, it will flag any validation errors while
-represent what the schema would look like just before `compile`.
+producing an output that should represent what the schema would look
+like just before `compile`.

+If you run the command with `--compile`, the utility will perform
+`parse`, `preprocess`, and proceed to construct all elements.
+If any
+errors occur during *construction* it will be flagged and when
+successfully compiled, it will produce an output which will be ready
+for direct instantiation without further compilation by `yfc`.

 ## Using the `run` command